hosgha/Interview/Technical_Interview_Handbook.md

 |17| RedLock.net 			| Hybrid Mode 	| Cross Process 	| Locking 			| Exclusive 				|            | No 		| A distributed lock that can be used to synchronize access to a shared resource across multiple processes |

 #### Tips and Best Practice
+* Avoid the need for synchronization, if possible.
+This is especially true for heavily used code.
+For example, an algorithm might be adjusted to tolerate a race condition rather than eliminate it.
+Unnecessary synchronization decreases performance and creates the possibility of deadlocks and race conditions.
+So **use locking mechanism if necessary** (1.
+More than one thread is required 2.
+Shared data exists.
+3. Required to modify shared data)
+* **Keep the lock block (Critical Section Area) as short and quick as possible**.
+Locking can **degrade concurrency** if locks are held for too long.
+This can also **increase the chance of deadlock**.
+*  **Make static data thread safe by default**.
+*  **Do not make instance data thread safe by default**.
+Adding locks to create thread-safe code **decreases performance**, **increases lock contention**, and **creates the possibility for deadlocks** to occur.
+In common application models, only one thread at a time executes user code, which minimizes the need for thread safety.
+For this reason, the .NET class libraries are not thread safe by default.
+*  **Avoid providing static methods that alter static state**.
+In common server scenarios, static state is shared across requests, which means multiple threads can execute that code at the same time.
+This opens up the possibility of threading bugs.
+Consider using a design pattern that encapsulates data into instances that are not shared across requests.
+Furthermore, if static data are synchronized, calls between static methods that alter state can result in deadlocks or redundant synchronization, adversely affecting performance.

 #### volatile keyword
 In C#, the volatile keyword ensures that reads and writes to a variable go directly to memory, bypassing caching.
 This guarantees data freshness in a uniprocessor system.
 In a multiprocessor system, volatile reads and writes don't guarantee data staleness.
 It's crucial for multithreaded programming to maintain data consistency across threads by preventing caching of volatile variables.